CD3/compudoc/README.md

 Features include:

-- Like pyptex, compudoc is a *text preprocessor*.
+- Like pyptex, CompuDoc is a *text preprocessor*.
 The source file read in and a "rendered" version is written out.
   That means that Python code is executed and replaced *before* LaTeX, Pandoc, mdSlides, etc is ran.
-- As a preprocessor, compudoc can be used with all your existing tooling.
-Just run compudoc to produce the source file that would normally go into your pipeline.
+- As a preprocessor, CompuDoc can be used with all your existing tooling.
+Just run CompuDoc to produce the source file that would normally go into your pipeline.
-- Since compudoc works on plain text files, you can use it to add the power of Python to *any* tool that processes plain text.
+- Since CompuDoc works on plain text files, you can use it to add the power of Python to *any* tool that processes plain text.
-- Unlike pyptex, compudoc is not specific to LaTeX.
+- Unlike pyptex, CompuDoc is not specific to LaTeX.
 Any text file can be rendered.
 LaTeX, Markdown, ReStructuredText, etc. can be rendered with Compudoc.
 - Jinja2 is used for injecting values from Python into the source document.
 That means you can use Jinja2 filters to make common formatting task cleaner.
 - Python code is executed in a separate interactive Python instance and incrementally between chunks of document text.
 That means you can define a variable `x` in one block of Python code, use that value in a Jinja2 template in your document, change the value of `x` in a later code block, and use it again in the document.